dothiv/transactional-emails/click4life-registered-text-en.md

 Learn more about .hiv domain names and the work of the charitable initiative dotHIV behind it  at click4life.hiv

-Together, we can end AIDS.
+We are together behind the same goal: to end AIDS.
 {% endraw %}